lff0305/ffmpeg_qsv/README.md

     ```
     In my test, a quality `32` is good enough for general usage.
 It can be set between 1 (Best but biggest size) to 51 (Worse, smallest size)

+    And users can also refer to this doc: http://underpop.online.fr/f/ffmpeg/help/qsv-encoders.htm.gz
 # Performance
     On my J4125 machine, and tested with the sample video,